88lex/sasync/README.md

 - [NEW] Handles missing jsons, skips to next existing json

 - [IMPROVED] Better checking of remote configs, service accounts and read/write status of destination

+- [UPDATED] sasync should work with encrypted remotes now, but only when both source and destination have service accounts/SAs.
+[You MUST turn rccheck and sacalc to `false` to allow encrypted sync to work with SAs.]

+- [NEW] Added a couple of utilities in /utils folder.
+These are very similar to the rcgen.sh script that Max includes in his TD mount script.
+  - `rc_add_remotes remotes.test` will create/update rclone TD remotes using a text file (remotes.test which includes a list of remote names and TD IDs.
+  - `rc_add_remotes1 remotes.test existingremote` will pull client_id, client_secret and the token from an existing remote.
+  - `rc_add_remote2 remotes.test` is interactive, and will let you choose if you want SAs, tokens or both.

 v2.3 CHANGES:
 - [NEW] rclone flag pass through in the command line ==> `sasync set1 --flag1 --flag2 --etc`